codingABI/SenderReceiver/README.md

 # SenderReceiver
-Receiver and senders to monitor environmental data like tempature, humidity ... and window states.
+Receiver and senders to monitor environmental data like temperature, humidity ... and window states.
 ![Overview](assets/images/Overview.png)
 This project is not a "step-by-step"-manual.
 It is a documention of my real devices.
 ## Receiver (433 MHz ASK and LoRa)